kbarbary/Dierckx.jl/README.md

 Translation from scipy.interpolate
 ----------------------------------

-The `*Spline` classes in scipy.interpolate are also thin wrappers for the Dierckx Fortran library.
-The performance of Dierckx.jl should be similar or better than the `scipy.interpolate` classes.
+The `Spline` classes in scipy.interpolate are also thin wrappers for the Dierckx Fortran library.
+The performance of Dierckx.jl should be similar or better than the scipy.interpolate classes.
 (Better for small arrays where Python overhead is more significant.)
-The equivalent of a specific classes in `scipy.interpolate`:
+The equivalent of a specific classes in scipy.interpolate:

 | scipy.interpolate class      | Dierckx.jl constructor method              |
 | ---------------------------- | ------------------------------------------ |